 Treeing Walker Coonhounds are descended from English Foxhounds.
 Treeing Walker Coonhounds get their name from their ability to chase a raccoon or other animal up a tree.
+Treeing Walker Coonhounds have unique, recognizable howls.
 Treeing Walkers have a strong nesting instinct and it can be difficult to get them out of your bed or off your couch once they have made themselves comfortable.
-Treeing Walkers can climb high fences and trees.

 Related pages: